CollinDewey/Minecraft_Lobby/README.md

-# Minecraft_Lobby
+# UofL Esports Minecraft Lobby
 The lobby for the UofL Esports Minecraft Server

-To build, install graalvm17 and gradle
+To build, you need gradle and Java JDK 17. `nix-shell -p gradle graalvm17-ce`

-nix-shell -p gradle graalvm17-ce

-Then build
+Then build using gradle `gradle shadowJar`

-gradle shadowJar

-After then, you can run
+After then, you can run the generated jar with `java -jar build/libs/Minecraft_Lobby-1.0-SNAPSHOT-all.jar`

-java -jar build/libs/Minecraft_Lobby-1.0-SNAPSHOT-all.jar

-OR

-native-image -jar build/libs/Minecraft_Lobby-1.0-SNAPSHOT-all.jar

-to get a native executable, Minecraft_Lobby-1.0-SNAPSHOT

-Do note: apparently the native executable has issues with lots of players on minestom but it really shouldn't matter for our case.
+OR you can generate a native image using graalvm (if installed) `native-image -jar build/libs/Minecraft_Lobby-1.0-SNAPSHOT-all.jar`, then you can run the newly generated executable, `Minecraft_Lobby-1.0-SNAPSHOT`

+Note: The native executable is actually slower due to slow record equals/hashcode